 Apartment waste management refers to the systematic process of collecting, segregating, treating, and disposing of the waste generated by residents living in smart apartments or gated societies.
 It includes practices like:

-• Safe disposal of non-recyclables and hazardous items
+- Safe apartment waste disposal of non-recyclables and hazardous items

 Why Is Apartment Waste Management Necessary?

 While growing waste generation is a grave concern for local, state and national governments, it is also a concern for individual citizens.
-Besides supporting improved environmental legislation, individuals and housing societies need to adopt sustainable waste management systems in apartments to keep their neighbourhoods clean, reduce groundwater pollution, and prevent outbreaks of diseases.
+Besides supporting improved environmental legislation, individuals and housing societies need to adopt sustainable waste management in apartment buildings to keep their neighbourhoods clean, reduce groundwater pollution, and prevent outbreaks of diseases.

-Proper waste segregation and cleanliness in apartment common areas are also critical, as these shared spaces can quickly become hotspots for unhygienic conditions if not well maintained.
+Proper waste segregation and cleanliness in apartment common areas are also critical, as these shared spaces can quickly become hotspots for unhygienic conditions if not well-maintained.
+Efficient apartment garbage pickup schedules and organised disposal systems further help societies maintain cleanliness and hygiene standards.

 Benefits of Apartment Waste Management

-Here are some benefits of employing proper apartment waste management systems at an individual and societal level:
+Here are some benefits of employing a proper individual and societal-level waste management in apartment buildings:

-• Improves Quality of Living: Many Indian cities are experiencing high levels of air and noise pollution, and groundwater contamination, deteriorating the quality of life among residents.
+Many Indian cities are experiencing high levels of air and noise pollution and groundwater contamination, deteriorating the quality of life among residents.
 Waste management improves the situation greatly for residents.

 How to Set up a System for Apartment Waste Management?

-Follow the steps below to set up a facility for waste management for an apartment:
+Follow the steps below to set up a facility for waste management in apartment buildings:

 Step 1: Waste Segregation at Source

 The first step is to segregate waste produced by families into biodegradable, non-biodegradable and hazardous categories for easier disposal.
-In India, regulations like the Solid Waste Management Rules 2016, require waste generators to sort their garbage into colour-coded bins.
-Solid waste management in apartments must install a centralised collection system on each block/floor to collect, segregate and transport waste materials.
+In India, regulations like the Solid Waste Management Rules 2016 require waste generators to sort their garbage into colour-coded bins.
+Solid waste management in apartment buildings must install a centralised collection system on each block/floor to collect, segregate and transport waste materials.

 Step 2: Composting Organic Waste